MastooraTurkmen/Extention/README.md

 With this button, you can save your email inputs from everywhere in the Chrome browser.

-### SAVE TUB
+### SAVE TaB
-With this button, you can save your Chrome Tubs.
+With this button, you can save your Chrome Tabs.

 ### DELETE ALL
-With this button, you can delete all your saved emails and tubs.
+With this button, you can delete all your saved emails and tabs.